-Watabe, who is described as a perfectionist and an ambitious hard worker by his teammates, lives and studies in the prefecture of Saitama, Japan.
-Nordic Combined runs in his family as his younger brother Yoshito is also a Nordic Combined athlete in the World Cup circus.
-Aktito's break-through year came in 2011 when he managed to improve his podium ranks from one to fourteen and finished second in the overall World Cup ranking.
+For Watabe, who is known as an ambitious hard worker but also as a very open, friendly and easy-going person, Nordic Combined runs in his family.
+Younger brother Yoshito is also a Nordic Combined athlete in the World Cup circus.
+Akito's break-through year came in 2011 when he managed to improve his podium ranks from one to fourteen and finished second in the overall World Cup ranking.

 Since then, the Japanese has moved up to be a regular on the World Cup podiums, finishing among the Top 3 28 times, claiming seven individual victories so far.
 From 2011 onwards, he has always finished among the Top 3 in the overall World Cup standings as well.
 In 2014,hHe established himself well and truly among the big names of Nordic Combined by finally winning an individual silver medal at the Olympics in Sochi after having been a victim of the "fourth-place-syndrome" as he called it for quite some time.

 |1682524.01.2016||Gundersen LH HS118/10.0 K||Chaux-Neuve||FRA||World Cup||3|

 |1677606.12.2015||Gundersen LH HS100/10.0 K||Lillehammer||NOR||World Cup||6|